mikeygman11/IS601_Midterm/README.md

 Start the app: python main.py
 Perform operations: Use commands like add, subtract, multiply, divide.
-Manage history: Use history to view, and clear_history to delete the calculator history.
+Manage history: Use history to view, and clear to delete the calculator history.
 Display commands: Use menu to list available commands.
 Exit: Use exit to terminate the application.